GiorgioRomeo98/IACV_homework/README.md

 # IACV_homework
- Image Analysis and Computer Vision homework (Milan polytechnic - a.y.
+ Image Analysis and Computer Vision homework (Polytechnic of Milan - a.y.
 2021-2022)